yasser292929/ImageGallery/README.md

 # How to Use

-  1. Create a Region
-  2. Choose Type "Image Gallery[Plug-In]"
-  and in Region source enter following code:
+  Create a Region, choose Type "Image Gallery[Plug-In]" and in Region source enter following code:

      select 'f?p=&APP_ID.:0:&APP_SESSION.:APPLICATION_PROCESS=GETFILE:::FILE_ID:'||id SHOW_IMAGE
              ,FILENAME
      from your_table

-  3. Application Process GETFILE is process onDemand with following code:
+  Create Application Process GETFILE is process onDemand with following code:

     begin
     for c1 in (select *